Arctocephalus pusillus: Unexplained aggression

-In January 2023, media reports indicated that seals have been attacking humans in South Africa, particularly in Cape Town area.
-Scientists believed it was due to the presence of a brain-altering poison in the fish they consume.
+In January 2023, media reports indicated that seals have been attacking humans in South Africa, particularly in the Cape Town area.
+Scientists believed it was due to a brain-altering poison in the fish they consumed.
 The poison affects their behaviour making them more aggressive towards humans.
 Some attribute the aggressive behaviour to the surge of toxic red tide algae, fuelled by pollution and climate change.
-The incidents have increased in recent times, leading to concern and calls for further investigation.
+The incidents have increased recently, prompting concern and calls for further investigation.

+Marine rabies outbreak

 In July 2024, it was confirmed that 17 seals along a 650-km stretch of coastline between Cape Town and Plettenberg Bay tested positive for rabies, and that could be the cause of the attacking behaviour in fur seals.
 The hypothesis is the rabies was acquired from black-backed jackals who prey on the seals; rabies is endemic among southern African jackals.

+By 2026, Cape fur seals had bitten 176 people along the south-western coast of South Africa.
+Scientists warn that the marine rabies outbreak is now endemic in this population and it could travel further south to breeding colonies in Antarctica and Marion Island.

 Threat by marine debris and industry

-A 2021 study published in The Marine Pollution Bulletin found that the Brown fur seal colonies in Namibia are vulnerable to extensive entanglement in marine debris as a result of extensive pollution in the oceans.
-The study overall found that juveniles are more prone to become entangled in marine debris, and that 53% of all entanglements discovered were caused by fishing line.
+A 2021 study published in The Marine Pollution Bulletin found that the brown fur seal colonies in Namibia are vulnerable to extensive entanglement in marine debris as a result of extensive pollution in the oceans.
+The study overall found that juveniles are more prone to becoming entangled in marine debris, and that 53% of all entanglements discovered were caused by fishing line.
 Another study by the University of Stirling conducted a similar study on marine pollution and found an almost identical percentage, 52%, of entanglements of brown fur seals were caused by fishing debris.

-Ocean Conservation Namibia, a local animal conservation group based in Walvis Bay, was formed specifically by volunteers who capture entangled seals and free them from entanglement discarded by ships and fishing industries.
-The organization monitors the coast regularly but their founder, Naude Dreyer, told reporters of drastically declining numbers of seals as pollution continues to increase.
+Ocean Conservation Namibia, a local animal conservation group based in Walvis Bay, was formed by volunteers who capture entangled seals and free them from discarded entanglement discarded by ships and the fishing industry.
+The organization monitors the coast regularly, but their founder, Naude Dreyer, told reporters of drastically declining numbers of seals as pollution continues to increase.